griffithlab/pVACtools/docs/pvacseq/optional_downstream_analysis_tools.rst

 expression data, and variant characteristics.

-This tool requires that you have already generated both MHC Class I and Class II aggregated reports using the ``generate_aggregated_report`` command.
+This tool requires that you have already generated both MHC Class I and Class II aggregated reports using the ``generate_aggregated_report`` command or by running the pVACseq pipeline (``pvacseq run``).
 It takes as input the Class I aggregated TSV, Class I all epitopes TSV, and Class II aggregated TSV files from a pVACseq run.
 The tool merges these files, performs data cleaning and imputation, and applies the ML model to generate evaluation predictions for each variant.

-The output file is named ``<sample_name>_predict_pvacview.tsv`` and contains all columns from the original Class I aggregated file with two differentcolumns:
+The output file is named ``<sample_name>_predict_pvacview.tsv`` and contains all columns from the original Class I aggregated file with two additional columns:

 .. list-table::

  * - ``Evaluation``
    - The ML-predicted evaluation status: "Accept", "Reject", or "Pending", based on the prediction probability score.
  * - ``ML Prediction (score)``
-   - A formatted string combining the evaluation status with the prediction probability score (e.g., "Accept (0.72)").
-Shows "NA" for variants where the model could not make a prediction, which may be due to a candidate not present in either the Class I or Class II aggregated reports.
+   - A formatted string combining the model-predicted evaluation with the prediction probability score (e.g., "Accept (0.72)").
+It shows "NA" for variants where the model could not make a prediction, which may be due to a candidate not being present in either the Class I or Class II aggregated reports.

 The ``--threshold`` parameter controls the probability threshold for Accept predictions (default: 0.55).
 Variants with prediction probabilities above this threshold are evaluated as "Accept", while those below